acmacalister/www/content/about.md

 **June 2011 - June 2012**

 Worked in all aspects of testing to ensure quality software.
 Responsibilities encompassed: Creating scripts for automated builds, troubleshooting and debugging code to resolve issues, creating software deployment packages on all major platforms (Windows, Mac OS X, Linux), writing accurate up to date test plans and case review.

 ### Technical Support Engineer - Lightspeed Systems

 **April 2010 - May 2011**

-Click to edit position descriptionProvided technical assistance on security/networking-based product.
+Provided technical assistance on security/networking-based product.
 One of the highest volumes of cases taken in a year with a 97% customer satisfaction rating.
 Duties included: case management, network and desktop troubleshooting, web/email/SQL installs and network configuration for software implementations.

 ### Anti-virus Engineer - Lightspeed Systems